kamranhsiddiqi/MBAN-6120-Project-3/README.md

 Report the total positive sentiment, total negative sentiment, and net sentiment for today's news headlines from the XML file at http://www.cbc.ca/cmlink/rss-topstories

+To view the programming code for this project, click getStories.py, mapper.py, and reducer.py in the list of files above.

+To run the program, copy the above files into a folder on a UNIX/LINUX system, open CMD, using CMD go to the directory where the files were copied and run the following command: python getStories.py | python mapper.py | python reducer.py

 Instructions:

 1)